rocicorp/diff-server/doc/quickstart-flutter.md

 #### 3. Create a transaction bundle

-You interact with Replicant by executing JavaScript _transactions_.
+You interact with Replicant by executing _transactions_, which are written in JavaScript.

-Create a new `lib/bundle.js` file inside your app to hold these transactions, then add this code to it:
+Create a new `lib/bundle.js` file inside your app to hold some transactions, then add this code to it:

 ```
 function codeVersion() {